pyjarrett/calendon/README.md

 - "As simple as possible": Doing things with the engine should be straightforward and explicit.
-It might be more verbose than languages with more features than C; let's not conflate terseness with simplicity.
+It might be more verbose than languages with more features than C, however terseness does not always mean simplicity.
 - "As soon as possible": Use the ability to create prototypes to streamline the development process by trying ideas in fast-to-compile sandboxes.